jeffreymeng/icssc-brain-games-blindfolded-coding-2023/problem2.md

 integers, with the nth integer representing the floor that the nth button takes you to.
-The input will always have at least **four** items in it, and will always be in the format `[-1, 1, 2, 3, ...]`. e.g. The input will always start with `-1, 1, 2, 3` and continue sequentially until the end of the array.
+The input will always have at least **four** items in it, and will always be in the format `[-1, 1, 2, 3, ...]`. e.g. The input will always start with `-1, 1, 2, 3` and continue with sequential integers until the end of the list.

 Return a list of integers representing the floors that each button takes you to after you rewire it, with the third button in the list